dylanbay11/blog_home/_posts/2024-03-30-data-curation.md

 print(gdf)
 ```

 Moral of the story?
-If it's your own project, your time matters and getting a little help is fine.
+If it's your own project, your time matters and getting a little help is okay.
 Perhaps it's a bit messier than it needs to be, but it works just fine and it's still readable.
-ChatGPT is a great choice of helper.
+ChatGPT is a great choice of helper I would encourage you to use if you briefly get hung up on one part, or just to save time.
 I should also mention that in this case, it seems pretty straightforwardly ethical to grab this data.
 It's public, it's commonly available information, and I'm going to be crediting them in my similarly public code publishing at the end of the project.

 #### Using an API to enrich the data